Orange District Court and County Court Plan

-(d) maintain a fax number to which faxes can normally be received 24 hours a day, Monday through Friday.
-The fax number must be included on the attorney’s application to be placed on the Public Appointment List and shall be the official numbers which will be utilized to notify counsel of appointment and of hearing settings.
-Any changes in the fax number must be given to the District Court Administrator prior to the change.
+(d) maintain a fax number and/or email address to which faxes can normally be received 24 hours a day, Monday through Friday.
+The fax number and/or email address must be included on the attorney’s application to be placed on the Public Appointment List and shall be the official way to notify counsel of appointment and of hearing settings.
+Any changes in the fax number and/or email address must be given to the District Court Administrator prior to the change.

 (f) must receive approval from the Judges by majority vote.

 (g) An attorney shall submit by October 15th each year a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins on October 1 and ends on September 30.
 The report must be submitted through the form prescribed by the Texas Indigent Defense Commission to the court administration office in the county.

 Only attorneys approved to provide representation in Capital cases will be appointed in cases where the State seeks the death penalty.

 B. Second Chair: